patrols the northern offshore reefs

 Main Threats

 Commercial and recreational overfishing.
 Bycatch in longline fisheries.
 Climate change affecting water temperature.
-Habitat loss from coastal development and pollution poses additional risks to local populations.
+Habitat loss from coastal development and pollution poses additional risks.

 Population

-Not Threatened, though rare in mainland New Zealand waters.
-A tropical species that reaches the northern limit of its range at the Three Kings.
-A handful are caught each year by lucky anglers.
+Not Threatened though rare in mainland New Zealand waters.
+Tropical species reaching northern limit of range at Three Kings.
+Handful caught each year by lucky anglers.

 Conservation Status